FrankDubois/pHGG_SVs/README.md

 # pHGG SVs
-This repository contains code used in figure generation and analysis of the pHGG cohort assoociatied witht he manuscript titled **"_Structural variants shape driver combinations and outcomes in pediatric high-grade glioma_"**.
+This repository contains code used in figure generation and analysis of the pHGG cohort assoociatied with the manuscript titled **"_Structural variants shape driver combinations and outcomes in pediatric high-grade glioma_"**.

 Author: Frank Dubois fdubois@broadinstitute.org